 Rehearsals

-• The director for the spring will announce whether there will be a rehearsal on Monday, March 9, during the 亚色影库 spring break.
+- There will NOT be a rehearsal on Monday, March 9, during the 亚色影库 spring break.

 Concert